auroregonzalez/auroregonzalez.github.io/_pages/publications.md

 ## Before 2019

-Countability distinctions without linguistic cues, iA. van Alem, A. Ionova and C. Pots (eds.), ConSOLE XXVI: Proceedings of the 26th Conference of the Student
+Countability distinctions without linguistic cues, in A. van Alem, A. Ionova and C. Pots (eds.), ConSOLE XXVI: Proceedings of the 26th Conference of the Student
 Organization of Linguistics in Europe, 99-115.
 2018.

 Negative coordination in French,